 - Receiving the invoice: Invoices are automatically captured and processed, regardless of their format.
 This removes the need for manual data entry, as key details are extracted and stored electronically.

-- Verifying the invoice: Instead of manually checking for errors, inconsistencies or potential vendor fraud, system matches the invoice details with purchase orders and delivery confirmations.
+- Verifying the invoice: Instead of manually checking for errors, inconsistencies, or potential vendor fraud, the system matches the invoice details with purchase orders and delivery confirmations.
 Any discrepancies are flagged for further review, reducing the need for human intervention.

 - Payment: Once approved, the system automatically schedules the payment.
 This ensures that payments are processed on time, reducing the risk of late fees or missed payments.